wenhao-z/Sampling_PoissSpk_Neuron/README.md

 - `simExpMdls.m`
 - `Cluster_code\simNet_ScanPars.m`

+Guidline of running `simExpMdls.m`

 Directly run `simExpMdls.m` and you can get most of demo results in the presented study.

 You can change the variable `flagTask` in `simExpMdls.m` to get the results under different demo task.

 The `simExpMdls.m` can be ran on a standand computer with enough RAM.
 The computer should have at least 8GB of RAM.

+Guidline of running `simNet_ScanPars.m`
- The `Cluster_code\simNet_ScanPars.m` should be ran on a high performance cluster (HPC).
+The `simNet_ScanPars.m` should be ran on a high performance cluster (HPC).

 A single loop in `simNet_ScanPars.m` will take about 4GB of RAM and ran about 40 mins in a single thread.

 The user may need to revise `simNet_ScanPars.m` based on the job scheduler or mangement on the HPC.

 # License
 This project is covered under the **Apache 2.0 License**.